If your flow isn't working as expected, follow this article to troubleshoot common issues.

 - Nobody is meeting the flow’s conditions because the flow is configured incorrectly

 To do this, click on the metric from within the flow’s trigger box.
-You’ll be taken to either the analytics report for the metric (if it’s an event triggered flow) or the list or segment used as a trigger (if it’s a list or segment triggered flow).
+You’ll be taken to either the analytics report for the metric (if it’s an event-triggered flow) or the list or segment used as the trigger (if it’s a list- or segment-triggered flow).

 - If you can see a lot of trigger activity but nobody is actually getting queued up for the flow, it means there is likely something wrong with the flow’s filters.

 - If there is no activity around the flow’s basic trigger, the next step is figuring out why.
 If the flow is triggered by an event, there is likely an integration issue.